| | | | |

 In this post, you will see a beginner-friendly Irish moss stitch dishcloth knitting pattern.

-This is an awesome pattern for anyone who is new to knitting and learning simple knitting stitches.
+This is an excellent pattern for anyone new to knitting and learning simple knitting stitches.

-You can also grab your free pattern PDF below to print out and enjoy!
+You can also grab your free pattern PDF below to print and enjoy!

 Irish moss stitch dishcloth